-Compact, unlicensed BYOB Thai restaurant with neighbourhood feel, close to the King’s Theatre.
+Compact, unlicensed BYOB Thai restaurant with a neighbourhood feel.
+Close to the King’s Theatre.

 - Private dining: Up to 25 covers

-- Provides: Wheelchair access, Pre-theatre menu, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Pre-theatre menu, Free wi-fi

 - Capacity: 24